Here we are! This is the second article from my series explaining how to succeed with your side projects. The first part is here.

 - Evernote is too cumbersome.
 A lot of functionalities are useless to me.
 I only need to take plain text notes.

 - You can host your own instance of Laverna on your server.

 Since everything has drawbacks, here are Laverna’s ones:

 - Images don’t synchronise between the different devices.
-A big drawback I have to admit.
+It shines as a pure plain text note organiser.

 - You need to setup a Dropbox (or RemoteStorage) account to synchronise your notes between your devices.

 - You need to export and import your settings once via a

 jsonfile from one computer to another to synchronise your notes.